stephenkostas/liferay-docs/discover/portal/articles/02-web-experience-management/02-building-a-site/01-site-management/02-adding-sites.markdown

 check *Allow Manual Membership Management* after creating the organization site by navigating to its *Site Settings* menu.

-1. Name your site "The Lunar Resort"

-2. Set the *Membership Type* as *Restricted*.

-3. Leave the remain defaults and click *Save*.

 +$$$

 **Note:** It's possible for site memberships to be handled automatically by a